AbhinavVenkat430/Optimizing-Fantasy-Team-Selection-An-Integer-Linear-Programming-Approach/README.md

 # Outcome

 The model consistently outperformed weekly winners with its team selections, accumulating 3872 points by the end of the season.
-This impressive score was 1096 points higher than the winner of the 2022/23 Fantasy Premier League season demonstrating its ability.
+This impressive score was 1096 points higher than the winner of the 2022/23 Fantasy Premier League season, demonstrating its ability.